Qumulo/getting-started-guide/_includes/content-reuse/admin-guides/upgrading-qumulo-core/feature-log.md

 * Added support for new S3 API actions, snapshot locking for replication target relationships, and lock configuration to the Qumulo Core Web UI
 * Enabled the Search Trusted Domains Active Directory configuration option by default
 * Upgraded the host and container images
-* Revised the Qumulo Core REST API for snapshots
+* Revised the Qumulo REST API for snapshots
 * Added `qq` CLI commands for lock key functionality
 * Added a `qq` CLI command for viewing blocked upgrade status
 * Updated the OpenMetrics API Specification